mutabay/NodeJS-Ecommerce-Website-Application/README.md

 Project Name : first-application
-# first-application - Simple E-Commerce MVC Concept Website with NodeJS, MONGODB.
+# Simple E-Commerce MVC Concept Website with NodeJS, MONGODB.

 There is 2 kind of user.
 Onyl admin users can add product or category.
 ORM - Mongoose